maths/stack-web/website_files/Events/2026-07-27-Conf-2026/conference-format.md

 # Conference Format

-The STACK conference will take place over five-days.
+The STACK conference will take place over five-days, on **27–31 July 2026**.
 The aim is to blend academic presentations, hands-on workshops, community meetings, and opportunities for collaboration.
 The conference will include:

 * whole-group sessions (keynote addresses);
 * parallel presentations;